jonlabroad/Python_SI7021/README.md

-Adafruit Python SI7021
+Python SI7021
 =======================

-Python library for accessing the SI7021 precision temperature sensor on a Raspberry Pi or Beaglebone Black.
+Python library for accessing the SI7021 precision temperature sensor on a Raspberry Pi.

-To install, first make sure some dependencies are available by running the following commands (on a Raspbian or Beaglebone Black Debian install):
+To install, first make sure some dependencies are available by running the following commands:

 ````
 sudo apt-get update